open-quantum-safe/tsc/security/response-process.md

 - if applicable, the reporter.

 After approval, commits on the PR should be squashed into one, as the "squash and merge" option is not currently available for security advisories.

+In the event that tests do not pass for a lower-tier platform, the VMT may decide to drop support for the platform, temporarily or not, in the interest of an expedient security release for Tier 1 platforms.
+This decision should take into account the severity of the issue as well as the estimated time and effort to fix the patch for the lower-tier platform.

 ### Finalizing the security advisory